 Using actiwhite powdered egg whites also produces a more uniform product that is shelf stable with none of the potential issues of fresh egg whites, but I still use fresh egg whites for family cakes if I have them left over in the fridge.
 Fondant made with powdered whites and stored in an airtight container will last a very, very long time in the fridge and even longer if vacuum sealed and stored in the freezer.

 Rollout Fondant Icing Recipe

-2 teaspoons of liquid glycerine – Buy from a cake supplies shop or Pharmacy if not available at the supermarket.
+3.5 tsp glycerine (20g) Buy from a cake supplies shop or Pharmacy if not available at the supermarket.

 Small batch ingredient quantities:

 31g pasteurized egg whites (or 4g actiwhite and 28g water)

 1-2 tablespoons of crisco or similar solid vegetable shortening (33g)

 Karo corn syrup is great, but you can find Korean corn syrup at your local Asian Grocer for a lot less, I buy 5 litres for $15-$22.

 Sift icing sugar, actiwhite and tylose into a bowl.

 Make a well in the icing sugar and then pour in the syrup, glycerine and water or egg white.
 Mix with a blunt metal butter knife, (I mix with one of these but feel free to use whatever you prefer) until as much of the wet mix has been combined as possible without having to exert too much force.